-- 2. Check Enable checkbox to enable the function. - 3.
-Select the Region from the drop-down list for detection settings. - 4.
+2. Check Enable checkbox to enable the function.

+- 3. Select the Region from the drop-down list for detection settings. - 4.
 Click Area Settings and click Draw Area button to start the area drawing. - 5.
-Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
-Set the Max.
-Size and Min.
-Size for valid targets.
-Targets smaller or larger than the valid target size are not able to trigger detection.
+Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - Set the time threshold and detection sensitivity for object removal detection.
+Threshold: Range [5-20s], the threshold for the time of the objects removed from the region.
+If you set the value as 10, alarm is triggered after the object disappears from the region for 10s.